Why Do I Have to Do a Probate When I Have a Trust?

 Understanding the Purpose of a Trust

-A revocable living trust is a legal document that holds and manages your assets during your lifetime and specifies how those assets should be distributed upon death.
-The key advantage of a trust is that it allows your estate to bypass the probate process—a court-supervised procedure for allocating a deceased person’s assets—ensuring your heirs receive their inheritance more quickly and with less hassle.
+A revocable living trust is a legal document that holds and manages your assets during your lifetime and specifies how those assets should be distributed upon your death.
+The key advantage of a trust is that it allows your estate to bypass the probate process—a court-supervised procedure for distributing a deceased person’s assets—ensuring your heirs receive their inheritance more quickly and with less hassle.

 Common Reasons Probate May Still Be Required